marczz/mzlinux_pages/media/sound_libs.md

      $ cat /sys/class/sound/card1/id
      PCH

-And we find the directories for each device control, hw dvices, and pcm inthe directory `/sys/class/sound`.
+And we find the directories for each device control, hw devices, and pcm inthe directory `/sys/class/sound`.

 For the devices we look at: